 Imagine a ship without a boatswain.
 The captain is there but the boatswain (who is constantly in contact with the crew, knows the nuances of the ship, and the individual characteristics of each crew member) isn’t.
 Similarly to a ship that will not go far without a commander who knows its strengths and weaknesses, a software development project will be doomed to fail without a flexible management system.

 Agile methodology is by far the most effective way to manage a team and develop almost any software product.
-The value and high efficiency of this approach have been tested by time and are reflected in plenty of successfully completed projects.
+The value and high efficiency of this approach have been tested over time and are reflected in plenty of successfully completed projects.

 In short, agile methodology in software development is an approach focused on continuous planning, that’s leniently responding to changes, maintaining a team spirit, and well-coordinated work of different teams working on one product.